 If you’re reading this, there is a good chance you have been following one of my programs because you have an autoimmune disease, thyroid condition, or other chronic illness.
-Whether it’s Hashimoto’s, Graves’, lupus, Crohn’s, rheumatoid arthritis, or any other condition, healing your gut is always the first step to reversing chronic illness and achieving optimal health.
+Whether it’s Hashimoto’s, Graves’, lupus, Crohn’s, rheumatoid arthritis, or any other condition, your gut could be the starting point of all these problems.
+Healing your gut is always the first step to reversing chronic illness and achieving optimal health and in most, cases that means healing leaky gut.
+So, what are the signs your leaky gut is healing?

-If your gut health is compromised, it can lead to many issues throughout your body such as seasonal allergies, hormonal imbalances, mood imbalances, or even autoimmune disease.
+If your gut health is compromised, it can lead to many issues throughout your body.
+You could be at risk for issues such as seasonal allergies, hormonal imbalances, mood imbalances, or even autoimmune disease.

 The National Institutes of Health estimates that nearly 1/4 of us (about 70 million people) suffer from digestive issues: gas, bloating, heartburn, diarrhea, constipation, and nausea.
 In functional medicine, we believe that these symptoms are often a result of a leaky gut.